gemma-facet/cloud-services/preprocessing/README.md

 > We don't currently support implicitly prompt in preferences which is recommended for Reward Modelling, will do that soon!

+The following examples illustrate each row of the processed dataset after conversion.
+This refers to `dataset[i]` which is `Dict[str, Any]`, but some trainer will index like `dataset["images"]` which is `List[List[PIL.Image]]` for vision datasets.

+> IMPORTANT!!!
+We have now migrated to the new TRL vision dataset format here.
+Images are stored in a separate `images` field as a list of PIL Image objects.
+The `content` field in the user message contains placeholders `{"type": "image"}`.
+This ensures better compatibility with native collators.
+In the past versions, you will see this as `{"type": "image", "data": "<PIL.Image>"}` instead.
+It is still backward compatible as for now.

 ### Language Modeling

 ```json